CoAct Database

 Transformative Urban Mobility Initiative

-TUMI is the leading global implementation initiative on sustainable mobility formed through the union of 11 prestigious partners.
+TUMI is the leading global implementation initiative on sustainable mobility formed through the union of 11 prestigious partners with one united goal: changing mobility for the benefit of people and the environment, with a view to the future.

 | Activity period | 2017–present |